anujparikh/algo-coding-patterns/src/two-pointers/README.md

   - next find the highest index which is out of order
   - find min and max from the subarray
   - compare both min and max on left and right side of subarray respectively
+- for trapping rain water
+  - keep track of max of left pointer and max of right pointer
+  - whichever is the minimum, subract the height of that current (left or right) from max and add it the output and move the pointer